 Her body is covered with fungus, and she will need another fungal bath on the next warm day.
 Her hooves are in good shape, but there is an issue with her teeth.
 She can slowly mash up the expensive chopped alfalfa, but can’t manage normal hay.
 Along with her feed and supplements, we are also giving her three large helpings of soaked alfalfa cubes during the day, which she devourers.
 She was not gaining weight in a way that we would expect, and a full blood panel only revealed low iron.

-If you are interested in Sunshine or Sugar, please contact the sanctuary to make an appointment to meet them.
+If you are interested in any of our horses, please contact the sanctuary to make an appointment to meet them.
 Click here to learn more about placement!

 Are you unable to participate in our placement program but want to help provide monthly care?
 Click below to become a sponsor!